 Stops Diabetes and Obesity

-Another study in 2009 found that grape seed extract reduced the buildup of abdominal fat and reduced blood sugar.
-This was due, in part, to an increase of adiponectin, a protein responsible for regulating blood sugar levels, insulin metabolism, cholesterol levels, and inhibiting NF-kB activation and other inflammatory markers.
+Another study in 2009 found that grape seed extract reduced both buildup of abdominal fat and blood sugar levels.
+This was due, in part, to an increase of adiponectin, a protein responsible for regulating blood sugar, insulin metabolism, cholesterol, and inhibiting NF-kB activation and other inflammatory markers.
 Compared to the control group, the adiponectin level of the grape seed group increased 61 percent!
-Other scientific studies have found similar results – that grape seed extract activates cyclic AMP, protects against fat accumulation, and improves blood triglyceride and plasma lipid levels.
+Other scientific studies have found similar results — grape seed extract activates cyclic AMP, protects against fat accumulation, and improves blood triglyceride and plasma lipid levels.